Syncona Limited Portfolio Comp - GuruFocus.com

-GAINESVILLE, Fla. and CAMBRIDGE, Mass., Nov.
-29, 2022 (GLOBE NEWSWIRE) -- Applied Genetic Technologies Corporation (“AGTC” or the “Company”) ( AGTC), announced today that a portfolio company of Syncona Limited (LON: SYNC) (“Syncona”) has extended the expiration of its previously announced tender offer to purchase all of the issued and outstanding shares of AGTC common stock for $0.34 per share in cash at closing, plus up to an additional $0.73 per share payable pursuant to contingent value rights (CVRs) upon the achievement of specified milestones.
+GAINESVILLE, Fla. and CAMBRIDGE, Mass., Dec.
+01, 2022 (GLOBE NEWSWIRE) -- Applied Genetic Technologies Corporation (“AGTC” or the “Company”) ( AGTC), announced today the successful completion of the previously announced tender offer (the “Offer”) to purchase all of the issued and outstanding shares of common stock of AGTC by a portfolio company of Syncona Limited (LON: SYNC) (“Syncona”).
+The Offer, as extended, expired at 5:00 p.m., Eastern Time, on November 30, 2022, and the acquisition was completed through a merger under Section 251(h) of the General Corporation Law of the State of Delaware.
+Pursuant to the terms of the definitive merger agreement, AGTC stockholders are entitled to receive $0.34 per share in cash at closing, plus up to an additional $0.73 per share payable pursuant to contingent value rights (CVRs) upon the achievement of specified milestones.

-The tender offer has been extended until 5:00 p.m., Eastern Time, on November 30, 2022.
-The tender offer was previously scheduled to expire at 5:00 p.m., Eastern Time, on November 28, 2022.
-All other terms and conditions of the tender offer remain unchanged during the extension period.
-The tender offer is being extended in order to allow additional time for shareholders to tender their shares and for shares tendered by notice of guaranteed delivery to be received.

-Computershare Trust Company, N.A., the depositary for the offer, has advised that as of 5:00 p.m., Eastern Time, on November 28, 2022, 30,947,430 shares of AGTC, representing approximately 45.1% of the issued and outstanding shares of common stock and restricted stock units, have been validly tendered and not validly withdrawn pursuant to the Offer.
-Additionally, the depositary has advised that an additional 4,627,261 shares had been tendered by notice of guaranteed delivery, representing approximately 6.7% of AGTC’s issued and outstanding shares of common stock and restricted stock units.
-Holders that have previously tendered their shares do not need to re-tender their shares or take any other action in response to this extension.
+As a result of the merger, AGTC has become an indirect, wholly owned subsidiary of Syncona Limited.
+In the merger, each share of AGTC (other than those shares held by Syncona or AGTC or any of their respective subsidiaries or shares held by any stockholder who properly demand appraisal under Delaware law) was cancelled and converted into the right to receive the same consideration, without interest, less any applicable withholding taxes, that was paid in the Offer.
+As of November 30, 2022, the common stock of AGTC will no longer be listed for trading on the Nasdaq Global Stock Market.

 About AGTC